Installing Ubuntu Linux in VirtualBox on top of Windows, Mac, or another Linux system

 From the point of view of your operating system, the one that you already have on your computer (Most likely some version of MS Windowsor Mac OSX) it is just a directory with a few files in it.

 When your guest operating system is running it is allocated a certain amount of memory, CPU, etc. just like any other application on your system.
 If you turn off your guest operating system, then all that is freed up and it will only take up space on your hard-disk.

 You can remove those files any time, but then you will lose your installation.

 Download and Install VirtualBox

-Visit VirtualBox and on the big blue button to get to the Virtualbox download page.
-Select the latest version (for me it was VirtualBox 5.2.8) and the name of your host Operating System.
+Visit VirtualBox and click on the big blue button to get to the Virtualbox download page.
+Select the latest version (for me it was VirtualBox 5.2.8) for your host Operating System.
 So probably Windows or OSX.

 It will download an exe file on Windows or dmg file on OSX.
-Once the download ended, run these programs, agree to everything you usually agree when you install a program.
-It is the standar Windows and OSX installation process.
+Once the download ends, run these programs and agree to everything you usually agree to when you install a program.
+It is the standard Windows and OSX installation process.
 Nothing fancy.

 Open VirtualBox - Press the "new" button on the left